ritabc/rails-decision-log/README.md

   - Edit leaders:
     - Delete
     - Graduate leader to Super
-    - Degraduate Super to leader
+    - Degraduate Super to Leader
+    - assign leaders/supers to circles
-  - Edit other Supers, and delete other supers
+  - Edit other Supers
   - Add/edit/delete any decision
+  - Delete Super

 ## Goals for the Application
 * Continue to work with Hart's Mill Eco-Village to design this product with their needs in mind
 * Beautify and advance the site's style
 * 'Forgot Password' feature for Leaders and Supers
 * Add password length validation and corresponding error message : if the user tries to sign up with a short password, there is an appropriate error message
-* Use the Devise gem for Authorization
-* Add integration tests
+* Improve test coverage integration tests
 * Have HM be a group - other organizations could use this tool as well
 * 'Request Invite' feature: Since edits to these decisions are done by Hart's Mill Members only, a form where a viewer can request to be added as an leaders should be available.
 This would send an email the supers